 Seachem Cupramine Copper

 Slightly less toxic than copper sulfate but equally as effective.
 If you have shrimps or other invertebrates in your tank, you will need to remove them.
-Although live plants are sensitive to copper treatments, in low doses, they should be fine, however, monitor them closely.
+Although live plants are sensitive to copper treatments, in low doses, they should be fine, but monitor them closely.

 Copper Power Green

-Another excellent copper treatment that will start killing snails from the first dose, Copper Power Green is also toxic to all invertebrates in your tank.
+Another excellent copper treatment that will start killing snails from the first dose, Copper Power Green, is also toxic to all invertebrates in your tank.
 Like Seachems Cupramine Copper (Above), this treatment is not specifically designed to kill snails but is a treatment for fungus and external parasites.

 Types Of Pest Aquarium Snails